justinegeffen/mattermost_raspberrypi_recipe/README.md

 When that’s done, you install Mattermost server as follows:
 1. Log in to the server that will host Mattermost Server and open a terminal window.
-2. Download the latest version of the Mattermost Server.
-In the following command, replace X.X.X with the version that you want to download: `wget https://releases.mattermost.com/X.X.X/mattermost-X.X.X-linux-amd64.tar.gz`.
-3. Extract the Mattermost Server files.
+2. Extract the Mattermost Server files from the .tar.gz file downloaded at the start of this process.
 `tar -xvzf mattermost*.gz`
 4. Move the extracted file to the /opt directory.
 `sudo mv mattermost /opt`